 6. Panasonic LX15 / LX10

 With its bright lens, this Lumix shines in low-light conditions

 Type: Compact | Sensor: 1in | Megapixels: 20.1MP | Lens: 24-72mm f/1.4-2.8 (equiv.) | Screen: 3in tilting touchscreen, 1,040,000 dots | Continuous shooting speed: 10fps | Max video resolution: 4K | User level: Enthusiast

-Another Panasonic compact that packs an impressive scale of performance for its diminutive size, the big talking point with the Panasonic Lumix LX15 is its 24-72mm (equivalent) Leica lens.
+The Lumix LX15 is another Panasonic compact that packs an impressive scale of performance for its diminutive size.
+The big talking point is its 24-72mm (equivalent) Leica lens.
 It's not so much the focal length range – which, after all, offers a shoulder-shrugging standard coverage – but rather the bright f/1.4 maximum aperture available at the wide end.
 A large aperture like this means that the ISO doesn’t have to be pushed as high to achieve fast shutter speeds in low light, helping to keep noise at bay.
 The camera has a reliable AF system too, further improving the chances of getting sharp shots, although the lack of proper grip isn't ideal.
 Like the Panasonic TZ100 and FZ2000 superzooms, the LX15 has a 20.1MP, 1in-type CMOS sensor at its heart, which not only gathers more light than a traditional compact camera sensor, but also captures 4K videos.
 Image quality for both photos and videos is excellent too, which is the prime reason for upgrading from a smartphone to a point-and-shoot camera like this one.

 7. Ricoh GR II

 It’s a specialist tool, but this compact delivers where it counts